A Minimal Methanol Backstop: Frequently Asked Questions

 CO2 is transported by pipeline in a supercritical state cooled and under pressure as a liquid, so that the pipelines can have a narrow diameter.
 If the pipelines are not well regulated, accidents can be a threat to health (a pipeline accident in 2020 in Mississippi sent 45 to hospital, although this may have been due to hydrogen sulfide mixed in).

-In an sensitivity calculation the removal of the CO2 pipeline raised costs by 2% (forcing more biomass to be used for CDR to compensate industry process emissions that cannot be transported to sequestration sites):
+In a sensitivity calculation "no CO2 network" the removal of the CO2 pipeline raised costs by just 1.7% (forcing more biomass to be used for CDR to compensate industry process emissions that cannot be transported to sequestration sites):

 See also Hofmann et al, 2025 on the cost benefits of CO2 pipeline networks.